Having trouble getting an order fill?

 Remember, when it comes to getting filled, liquidity is KING!
 One of the most important elements of options trading, liquidity trumps all.
 Most issues with order fills are the result of liquidity problems.
 There’s nothing like being in a winning trade you can’t get out of.
 Losing trades are even worse.
 Good liquidity means favorable closing prices.
-Poor liquidity could hurt you bad.
-In the world of trading we call this slippage.
+Poor liquidity could hurt you badly.
+In the world of trading, we call this slippage.

-Wide Bid Ask Spreads
+Wide Bid-Ask Spreads

-First sign of liquidity
+The first sign of liquidity

 No Bid, aka No Buyers

 It’s hard to sell something when there are no buyers.
 If no one is bidding for what you are selling, you won’t get it off your hands.
 A simple way to see whether or not your option has buyers is to look at the bid price.
 You typically encounter this issue with far out-of-the-money options, especially those nearing expiration, that you want to close out.
-The 0.00 bid issue has the potential to affect almost every options strategy, especially spreads (i.e., verticals and iron condors).
+The 0.00 bid issue has the potential to affect almost every option strategy, especially spreads (i.e., verticals and iron condors).
 That means the long leg of any spread position may not fill as a whole since there are no buyers.
 However, if you are in a situation where you want to close out of a spread to eliminate any assignment risk, then you can at least buy back the short leg.
 After covering your short leg, you can enter an order to close the long leg at a $0.01 credit.
 That means the leg will close if there is a bid or the long leg will expire worthless.

 Entering the order at Mid-Price

-Not a guaranteed price
+Mid-price is not a guaranteed price

 Mid-price is a theoretical price used for price discovery.
 Just imagine you are selling a car for $20,000 and someone bids $15,000.
 Chances are you are going to say no, but will you sell it at the mid-price at $17,500?
 Maybe?
 Maybe not?
 The same logic applies to trading.
 Generally, wide bid-ask spreads are less likely to fill at the mid-price.
 If you are curious about the mid-price calculation, then here is the formula: